firstdraft/guides/getting-started-with-cloud9.md

 # Starting on a project in Cloud9

-## Make sure you've connected your GitHub account to Cloud9
+## Ensure your GitHub account is connected to Cloud9

 Click the gear icon in the top-right corner of your Cloud9 dashboard and then select "Connected Services" in the left sidebar.

-If it's not already connected, go check out [this section of the Cloud9 setup guide](setting-up-your-cloud9-workspace.md#connect-your-github-account-to-cloud9).
+If GitHub is not already connected, go check out [this section of the Cloud9 setup guide](setting-up-your-cloud9-workspace.md#connect-your-github-account-to-cloud9).

 ## Creating a workspace

-Then, to start on Very Best, unlike the usual workflow, click on the "Repositories" link in the left sidebar:
+Then, to start on a project, click on the "Repositories" link in the left sidebar:

 ![](/assets/click_repositories.png)

-All three team members will have copies of the repository; you should pick one for all three of you to work on.
-The "owner" should add the others to it as collaborators.

-Then, for all three team members, the repository should appear on this list.
-Make sure that you are all working on the same one, even though you might have your own showing up there too.
+You will see a list of all of your GitHub repositories.
+If you don't see the project listed there, go click on the assignment in Canvas again; that ought to "fork" ("make a copy", in GitHub lingo) it to your own organization.
+Then refresh the list in Cloud9.

+You could also navigate to any project directly on GitHub, e.g. [appdev-project/rps-html](https://github.com/appdev-projects/rps-html) and click the "Fork" button in the top-right corner; then choose whether you want to copy it to your personal account or organization.

 ![](/assets/search_and_clone.png)

 Click "Clone to edit" and then enter any name for the workspace.
+In the example below I named the workspace `ruby_intro`, but you might name it `rps-html` or whatever makes sense for the project you are working on.

-Select Public, and **select "Ruby"**.
+Select **Public**, and select **Ruby** (very important).
 Then click "Create workspace".

 ![](/assets/configure_workspace.png)